flowsydev/flowsy-net-event-sourcing-abstractions/README.md

         switch (@event)
         {
             case ShoppingCartCreated e:
-                // The EventSource base class implements the Id property of type string defined in IEventSource.
+                // The AggregateRoot base class implements the Id property of type string defined in IAggregateRoot.
                 // A convinient value for this property would be the shopping cart ID, so all
                 // the events related to a single shopping cart can be grouped using this identifer.
                 Id = e.ShoppingCartId;